-I was born in Málaga (Spain) where I studied Industrial Engineering passing through two long-term stays abroad in Politehnica University of Bucharest (Romania) and Instituto Tecnológico y de Estudios Superiores de Monterrey (México) for 11 and 5 months, respectively.
-Feeling that my ability in mathematical modelling didn’t meet my personal requirements, I considered studying a MSc in Applied Mathematics at Universidad Carlos III de Madrid (UC3M).
-Currently, I’m doing my PhD thesis
+I was born in Málaga (Spain), where I studied Industrial Engineering, passing through two long-term stays abroad at Politehnica University of Bucharest (Romania) and Instituto Tecnológico y de Estudios Superiores de Monterrey (México) for 11 and 5 months, respectively.
+Feeling that my ability in mathematical modeling didn’t meet my requirements, I enrolled in an MSc in Applied Mathematics at Universidad Carlos III de Madrid (UC3M).
+Currently, I’m fully immersed in my PhD thesis

 under the supervision of